omega8cc/boa/README.txt

-All-in-one bash scripts (see docs/INSTALL.txt for details) to install and/or upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, MariaDB/Percona and Redis, now available with simple command line tools: http://bit.ly/JHpFSh
+All-in-one bash scripts (see docs/INSTALL.txt for details) to install and/or upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis, now available with simple command line tools: http://bit.ly/JHpFSh